nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 Priority for GNSS should be used only when a fix has been blocked by LTE idle mode operations, which can be detected by :c:data:`NRF_MODEM_GNSS_PVT_FLAG_NOT_ENOUGH_WINDOW_TIME` bit being set in the PVT data frame flags member.
 The application should not make the decision based on a single PVT event, but should enable priority only in case this flag has been set in several consecutive PVT events.

-Priority mode is disabled automatically after producing the first fix.
+Priority mode is disabled automatically after the first fix or after 40 seconds.
 It can also be disabled by the application by calling the :c:func:`nrf_modem_gnss_prio_mode_disable` function.

 .. note::